mvc-swap/swap-api/swapv2.md

 > * maxTick: The maximum tick of this pool.
 > * tickSpacing: The tick space of this pool.
 > * poolAmount: a pool amount used for sorting token pairs.
+> * rewardAmountPerSecond: pool reward per second for liquidity providers.
+> * rewardStartTime: the time stamp of reward beginning.
+> * rewardEndTime: the timestamp of reward end.
+> * reward.token: the rewad token info.

 **Note: The request header of this interface must include {Accept-Encoding: gzip}**